EVGVir/Diagrammer/README.md

 Usage
 -----
-The only command line argument passed to the program is a file to be
+The only mandatory command line argument passed to the program is a file to be converted:
-converted:
 ```
 diagrammer <input-file>
 ```

 The output is saved in a file `output.png`.
 If this file exists, it will be rewritten without a notice.

+There is a 'debug' mode.
+In this mode the diagram is drawn on top of a grid.
+The grid's cells represent characters, therefore cells dimensions equal to maximum possible characters width and height.
+The mode is enabled by `--debug` command line option.

 Philosophy